SreeyuR/cs-165-final-project/README.md

 Before splitting the dataset into training, validation, and test sets, we apply a **clipping operation** on the raw data:

 - **All feature values are clipped at the 1st and 99th percentiles**.
   - This reduces the influence of extreme outliers and stabilizes the distributions.
+- Normalize the data using mean and variance of the trianing dataset.

 ### Per-Run Preprocessing